bitraf/mirusumo/doc/braindump.md

 ================
 * Floppy disk slices can be used as a simple IR filter
 * When using cheap webcams on Linux with raw YUV streams @640x480, can only fit one per USB host
+* Do not put IR filter on back of lens, it spreads the light too much.
+Should instead go in front

 Related research
 ==================